runwayml/learn/docs/how-to/use-models.md

 * How to find their published attributes
 * How to set them up, run them, and stop them inside of the app -- no coding required!

-You can also interact with models through [network protocols](how-to/network) from a variety of [creative programming environments](networking/examples).
+You can also interact with models through [network protocols](how-to/network) from a variety of [creative programming and design environments](networking/examples).

 <div id="video-container">
 <iframe width="560" height="515" src="https://www.youtube.com/embed/J4FQGYI9gpQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>